Creating your alarm in Python can be anything between fun, educating, useful and even liberating.

 Let’s start with the web browser method.
 You can easily open any page on your default web browser using webbrowser library.

 So, just find a video you’d like to set as an alarm.
-It can be your favorite music or something inspirational on Youtube or another video site.
+It can be your favorite music or something inspirational on Youtube or another streaming/video site.

-Check out “New Day” in this link from 50 Cent, Alicia Keys and Dr. Dre.
+Maybe check out “New Day Video Clip” from 50 Cent, Alicia Keys and Dr. Dre for ideas.

 Alternatively you can set the link to